Iam-Shenkar/iamAssignment3/README.md

     After registration you will be asked to log in.
 2. Information and features will be displayed according to user type:
     * admin- internal system permissions: CRUD on all users and accounts in the system, and their properties.
 Admin pages:
-      - Users - details and statistics
+      - Users - all users
-      - Accounts - details and statistics
+      - Accounts - all accounts
       - My Profile - rw
+      - Dashboard - statistics
     * manager- account permissions: CRUD on all properties (and users) of account.
 Manager pages:
       - My Account - rw
       - My Profile - rw